Ar0n01/RobotOrderingSystem/README.md

 ### 3D printed scale
 <img width="538" height="616" alt="casing" src="https://github.com/user-attachments/assets/acaecca2-5b93-4ea7-aa52-632666626a33" />
+You can find the stl files in the `stl-files` subdirectory to 3d print the components yourself.

 ### 3D printed cases
 <img width="720" height="405" alt="Architecture Overview Entwicklungspraktikum - Scales" src="https://github.com/user-attachments/assets/55b6aa09-0681-4281-86b2-f7c20ab4bc80" />

 + **Scale-case:** Scales are placed on top of the support inside the case.
 Underneath is room for the ESP-32, cables and electric supply.
+You can find the stl files in the `stl-files` subdirectory to 3d print the components yourself.

 <img width="720" height="405" alt="Architecture Overview Entwicklungspraktikum" src="https://github.com/user-attachments/assets/fda7844c-9e85-47a5-a454-cce1ae86825e" />

 + **Button-case:** Buttons can be put inside the holes.
 There are two different cases, one for the outer part and one for the middle parts.
 Therefore it's modular and can be extended as you like.
+You can find the stl files in the `stl-files` subdirectory to 3d print the components yourself.

 + **ESP32-case:** Case used to cover the ESP32 and power supply on the side of the ordering system.
+You can find the stl files in the `stl-files` subdirectory to 3d print the components yourself.

 ### Robot
 The cobot arm in the university lab is already set up.
 It has three pre-programmed moves that you can start using specific endpoints.